How do I request for a copy of my medical records?

 You will need to obtain the consent of your parents or legal guardian if you are below 21 years old.

-If the person whose medical report you wish to obtain has passed away, submit a copy of his/her death certificate and the Grant of Representation letter for the execution rights together with the Clinical Abstract Application Form.
+If the person whose medical report you wish to obtain has passed away, submit a copy of his/her death certificate and the Grant of Representation letter for the execution rights together with the Medical Report Request Form.

-The Clinical Abstract Application Form is to be completed by deceased patient’s authorised legal representative and/or appointed Committee of Person and Estate.
+The Medical Report Request Form is to be completed by deceased patient’s authorised legal representative and/or appointed Committee of Person and Estate.
 You may request the medical report to be sent to you.
 You may also collect the report personally or authorise someone else to collect in person.
 Please produce an authorisation letter if another person is collecting on your behalf.

 Can my insurance company request a copy of my medical records on my behalf?

-The appointed insurance company has to submit an official letter, letter of authorisation or the Clinical Abstract Application Form (either forms are to be signed by you) together with a cheque of S$70.40 (made payable to “SingHealth Polyclinics") to the polyclinic where your records are kept.
+The appointed insurance company has to submit an official letter, letter of authorisation or the Medical Report Request Form (either forms are to be signed by you) together with a cheque of S$76.70 (made payable to “SingHealth Polyclinics") to the polyclinic where your records are kept.